Churchill Capital Corp VII - Class A Shares Approach 52-Week Low - Market Mover

-Churchill Capital Corp VII - Class A (CVII) shares closed today at 0.8% above its 52 week low of $9.64, giving the company a market cap of $1B.
-The stock is currently down 1.2% year-to-date, down 1.4% over the past 12 months, and down 1.4% over the past five years.
-This week, the Dow Jones Industrial Average fell 1.6%, and the S&P 500 fell 3.5%.
+Churchill Capital Corp VII - Class A (CVII) shares closed today at 0.9% above its 52 week low of $9.64, giving the company a market cap of $1B.
+The stock is currently down 1.1% year-to-date, down 1.3% over the past 12 months, and down 1.3% over the past five years.
+This week, the Dow Jones Industrial Average rose 1.4%, and the S&P 500 rose 0.9%.

 Trading Activity